 When you’re ready to see your next Hawaiian island, then take an inter-island flight from Lihue Airport to Kahului Airport on Maui.

 Maui is famous for its beaches and its volcano.
-The island has 30 miles of coastline beaches that feature red, white, and black sand as well as the world’s largest dormant volcano – Haleakala.
+The island has 30 miles of coastline beaches that feature red, white, and black sand and the world’s largest dormant volcano – Haleakala.

-Once you’ve reached Maui and checked into your hotel (not to mention rented your car), it may be nearing the end of the day.
+Once you are in Maui and check into your hotel (not to mention rent your car), it may be nearing the end of the day.
 So, now would be a good time to enjoy the sunset.

 I suggest heading to the beach.
-Ka’anapali is a sandy beach on the northwest side of the island that is popular with the locals, and also features a lava promontory.
+Ka’anapali is a sandy beach on the northwest side of the island that is popular with the locals and features a lava promontory.
 “Black Rock,” as it is called, is good for snorkeling and cliff jumping.

 This brings us to the end of Day 5.

-If you were intrigued by the idea of cliff jumping, then head (back) to Black Rock in Ka’anapali.
-The cliff is about 20-30 feet up and is a real adrenaline rush for you adventure lovers.
+Black Rock: If you were intrigued by the idea of cliff jumping, then head (back) to Black Rock in Ka’anapali.
+The cliff is about 20-30 feet up and is a real adrenaline rush for adventure lovers.